jsb58p/CS449---Software-Engineering-Project/README.md

 - SOSJavaFX/src/sprint1/product
 -  SOSJavaFX/src/sprint1/test

-Note: The UI does not scale with the window yet.
+Note: The GUI does not scale with the window yet.